The Definitive Guide to Account-Based Marketing

 When you add company data to the mix, you’ll be much wiser on how to plan your advertisement so you can determine which audience within your key accounts should see your ads.
 As you run an ABM program, you want to take a proactive approach to your online advertisement that allows you to reach an influential audience, even without previous contact.
 For example, you can run specific campaigns around data points such as the end of fiscal year.

 2. Email Marketing

 Email Marketing is one of the most valuable channels for ABM.
 No other channels can achieve the same degree of personalization and intimacy that one-to-one emails can.
 Email outreach ticks all the boxes of effective ABM campaigns: the right message at the right time to the right people.

 When planning your email strategy, you need to look into three essential data points.
 Understanding demographic data, such as title, role, and seniority, tell you who has influence within an account and who is the decision-maker.
-Firmographics, such as size and type of company, inform industry segmentation by revealing structures, revenues, and capabilities.
-Finally, the particular technology and tools a company use (technographic data) can indicate if your product is a good fit for your targeted account.
+Firmographics, such as size and type of a company, inform industry segmentation by revealing structures, revenues, and capabilities.
+Finally, the particular technology and tools a company uses (technographic data) can indicate if your product is a good fit for your targeted account.